matfin/personal-website/README.md

 ## Personal portfolio and CV
-As the title says, this is my personal website which contains my portfolio and cv among other things.
+As the title says, this is my personal website which acts as my portfolio and CV / Resumé;

-My motivation in creating this was to gain a deeper understanding of modern web development practices, while at the same time refreshing my online presence, which was due an overhaul after almost three years.
+My motivation in creating this was to gain a deeper understanding of modern web development practices.

-### What did I learn from making this?
+### What does this project encompass?
 - dependency management with [webpack](https://webpack.js.org/), including code splitting and bundling.

-- [TypeScript](https://www.typescriptlang.org/), which is a superset of JavaScript and includes type-checking.
+- [TypeScript](https://www.typescriptlang.org/), which is a superset of JavaScript and includes strict type-checking.

-- [Progressive Web Apps](https://web.dev/progressive-web-apps/) which allow for caching and offline capabilities, among other things
+- [Progressive Web Apps](https://web.dev/progressive-web-apps/) which allows for caching and offline viewing.

 - [React Testing Library](https://testing-library.com/docs/react-testing-library/intro) which is what I use to unit tests components.

-It has a nicer approach to testing components than [Enzyme](https://enzymejs.github.io/enzyme/) and works epsecially well with function components.
-I also have full test coverage across the board.
-- [Server Side Rendering (SSR)](https://www.digitalocean.com/community/tutorials/react-server-side-rendering) is where the server renders most of your content and delivers it to the client, thus improving performance and preventing the client from having to download a big JS bundle before anything at all is rendered.
-I implemented this and included rendering of styled components, so there is no flash of unstyled content (FOUC).
-To improve rendering performance on the server side, I use the [renderToNodStream from ReactDOMServer](https://reactjs.org/docs/react-dom-server.html) because this is non-blocking and less expensive than using `rendertoString`.
-I cache rendered content in memory, so delivery to the client is much faster.
+- Static site generation.
+I wrote a script to generate static HTML for all pages so they can be served statically alongside assets.
+A bundles JS file rehydrates everything on load.

 - [Docker / Compose](https://docs.docker.com/compose/) is used to test builds locally before I upload them.
 I have a self signed SSL cert so I can use HTTPS locally, which I created with the help of this [excellent guide](https://www.freecodecamp.org/news/how-to-get-https-working-on-your-local-development-environment-in-5-minutes-7af615770eec/).
-I *don't* use Docker for local development.
-I used to, but for a project like this, it can be more trouble than it's worth.

 - I implementd a content rendering engine that reads in a tree of items from JSON files, then chooses the correct component to render as the JSON is fetched.
-I wrote some basic regex parsers to extract links from text content and gained a better understanding of how these work.

-These were all topics I had worked with before, but I didn't implement them at the start and so didn't have a good understanding of how they really worked.

-Now I do, because I was able to get closer to the metal than I had ever been given a chance to before.
+- For state management, I use Redux/Saga.
+This makes managing complex async functionality much easier and readable.

 ### How to install and run this
 To get this running, you should have an up to date stable version of [NodeJS](https://nodejs.org/en/).
 I am using `12.16`.
 You should also have the most up to date version of [Yarn](https://yarnpkg.com/) installed globally.